Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation

 \subsection{Evaluation Criteria}

 We evaluate the performance of our model using 400 randomly sampled start-goal pairs for which we make sure that a valid path exists.
 The start and goal locations have never appeared in the training examples.
 We start the agent at the starting position and provide it with 8 panoramic goal images taken at the goal location.
-The objective is to navigate to the goal position (no requirements on the robot's final orientation) autonomously with the shortest path possible using only visual input.
+The objective is to navigate to the goal position autonomously with the shortest path possible using only visual input.
 Our success tolerance is a $0.5m$ radius within the target position.
 Unlike previous works which do not penalize collision through training and allow collision at runtime~\cite{THOR, habitat}, we simulate real physics and consider the trial a failure when collision occurs.

 Similar to many previous works on navigation benchmarks~\cite{THOR, habitat, splmetric, mishkin2019benchmarking}, we focus on three evaluation metrics: \begin{enumerate} \item \textbf{Success Rate} is the number of successful trials over the total number of trials. \item \textbf{Success Weighted by Path Length} ($SPL$)~\cite{splmetric} metric is shown in Formula~\ref{spl}, where $l_i$ is the length of the shortest path between start and goal position, $p_i$ is the length of the observed path taken by an agent, and $S_i$ is a binary indicator of success in trial $i$.
 This metric weighs each success by the quality of path and thus is always $\leq$ \textit{Success Rate}.